 Paul travelled more than 1,000 miles at 10mph in his specially converted milk float ‘Bluebell’, that utilises solar panels to power stage lighting and music gear.
-During the Arts Council England funded tour to promote his CD ‘Lost in the Land of Midnight Sun’, Paul was joined by performers from around the UK to play the Milk Float Stage, travelling as far north as the Outer Hebrides before completing a run of shows at the Edinburgh Fringe.
+During the Arts Council England funded tour to promote his third album ‘Lost in the Land of Midnight Sun’, Paul was joined by performers from around the UK to play the Milk Float Stage, travelling as far north as the Outer Hebrides before completing a run of shows at the Edinburgh Fringe.

 Paul wrote the songs for ‘Lost in the Land of Midnight Sun’ after another epic tour, around Alaska and Canada.
-Inspired by a love of wild places, Paul spent a magical three months travelling and playing gigs in remote mountain towns and island communities, surviving a tsunami scare on the western Alaskan coast, and avoiding one or two over-enthusiastic bears for good measure!
+Inspired by a love of wild places, Paul spent a magical three months travelling and playing gigs in mountain towns and island communities, surviving a tsunami scare on the western Alaskan coast, and avoiding one or two over-enthusiastic bears for good measure!

 For all enquiries please get in touch with Paul via the contact page.